Skip to main content

 • Duplicate the view above.

-• Right-click the MONTH(Inv Date) green pill in Columns → Month (May).
+• Right-click the MONTH (Inv Date) green field, (continuous) in Columns select the format Month (May).

 • Drag Inv Date from the data panel and drop onto the Color mark (center panel).